-- 16.11.
+15.7.16.11.
 An Investigation will be conducted if informal resolution options are not appropriate in the circumstances or were not successful in resolving the dispute.
 The purpose of an Investigation is to: gather evidence and witness statements; weigh the evidence; make findings of fact based on the evidence; and, produce an Investigative report.
-In an investigation under this Procedure, the Investigator must make a determination having weighed the evidence on a Balance of Probabilities that either: (1) a policy breach occurred; or (2) a policy breach did not occur. - 16.12.
+In an investigation under this Procedure, the Investigator must make a determination having weighed the evidence on a Balance of Probabilities that either: (1) a policy breach occurred; or (2) a policy breach did not occur.

+- 15.8.16.12.
 The Human Rights Office will ensure an Investigation process that is appropriate in the circumstances and that complies with Administrative Fairness requirements.
 At this stage, consideration will be given to whether the investigation will be conducted internally or externally.
-The Human Rights Office will review the collective agreement(s) of any individuals involved in the Report, and will ensure the procedural rights granted to those individuals under their respective collective agreements are maintained. - 16.13.
-The Human Rights Office will ensure the complainant and respondents involved in an Investigation, and their respective bargaining agent(s), where applicable, are informed of the investigation process that will be adopted in each particular case.
+Under no circumstances will an Investigation be conducted by an individual who was directly involved in the events in issue, or by an individual whose involvement would give rise to a conflict of interest or a perception of a conflict of interest.
+No individual who was involved in or who has a personal stake in the events in issue will be involved in an Investigation (other than as a witness).
+The Human Rights Office will review the collective agreement(s) of any individuals involved in the Report, and will ensure the procedural rights granted to those individuals under their respective collective agreements are maintained. - 15.9-16.13.
+The Human Rights Office will ensure the complainant and respondents Employees involved in an Investigation, and their respective bargaining agent(s), where applicable, are informed of the investigation process that will be adopted in each particular case.
+At a minimum, any Investigation will provide a reasonable opportunity for the parties to understand the allegations, and to submit relevant information.